-For a musician, creating legible sheet music is an important and often overlooked skill.
+Whether you’re a composer or musician dabbling in writing arrangements, creating legible sheet music is an important and often overlooked skill.
 Some may never be required to learn how to read sheet music, while many others write the bare minimum, creating basic charts for their band and working out the details during rehearsal.

 But when a professional score is needed, or when writing for a large orchestra, an engraver is employed to create the best score for musicians to read.